This info applies to Chicago made Schwinns. Lugged frame imported Schwinns are not covered here.

 By the time you add up parts and shop labor, it will usually take around $200 to make an old geared Schwinn ride factory fresh again.
 A coaster brake version may cost $150 to have properly serviced and replace worn parts.

 Funny you should ask.
-I put together a pretty decent 530 page book on Schwinn bikes.
+I wrote a pretty decent 600 page book on Schwinn bikes: Schwinn Tech & Spec 1.3.
 It has more info than you can shake a kickstand at.
-It's currently available on my "Books and Catalogs" page.
+It's currently available on my "Reference Books" page.
 Click over and check it out, it's by far the most practical Schwinn reference book ever assembled.

 The Schwinn Forum (linked on my 'Links to Kool Stuff' page) is a good place to seek mechanical advice.